2014: I’m a few months into a relationship that began in a most unusual way – at least for me.

 Since my blossoming romance has already well and truly exceeded expectations, I’m now open to the possibility that slow but steady progress could be my ticket to love and happiness.
 My Jersey boy and I are currently on the same page – sitting comfortably in the ‘getting to know each other exclusively’ stage, with zero expectations of what’s to come.
 So far, each day has brought a greater level of trust, respect and care for one another, so we’re living in the present and enjoying it for what it is.
 Where to from here?
 Your guess is as good as mine.
 Sky’s the limit.

-A lot has happened since I wrote this.
-Our love did grow.
-Then it died.
-Then I found a far greater love.
-David and I have been together for over two years, living together for one, and planning to get married in 2019.
-We’re not officially engaged yet, so that’ll be a fun surprise!
+David and I have been together for over two years, living together for over a year, and planning to get married in 2019.
+(We’re not officially engaged yet, so that’ll be a fun surprise!)

 If you only do ONE THING while you’re here…

 Subscribe to my email list.
 Why?
 Because I’m giving my absolute best dating advice away for FREE.
 Please join me for my life-changing email series, Profile to Partner: The ‘hallelujah’ 14-step system to finding love online before you marry your cat!
 Simply enter your name and BEST email address below and prepare to have your confusion, frustration and disappointment put to rest.
 (You’re welcome!)

 Your relationship with The Relationship Writer (that’s me!) starts here…

 I’m giving my absolute best dating advice away for FREE.